ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/5_DefiningTheSolution.md

 - **Team Up**: If you’re in a group, each member suggests one idea—then vote!

 **Example Brainstorm**:
-- Problem: Rural kids lack education access (SDG 4).
+- Problem: Rural kids lack education access
 - Ideas:
   - A Flutter app with offline lessons.
   - A TensorFlow chatbot to teach coding.